 About Shelton Financial Group

 Shelton Financial Group is an independent, multi-generational firm in Northeast Indiana that takes a team approach to addressing their clients' most pressing financial concerns.
 SFG was founded in 1996 with the mission of helping people enjoy their wealth.
 Using their proprietary “One Life Formula,” the team at SFG focuses on what matters most to their clients and what they can control, integrating their wealth management needs with other aspects of their financial picture.
-To learn more about Shelton Financial Group and how they can help you achieve financial independence,.
+To learn more about Shelton Financial Group and how they can help you achieve financial independence, visit them online.

 The information expressed herein is obtained from sources that are believed to be credible, however, their accuracy cannot be guaranteed.
 All data is created from publicly available information and has not been independently verified by USA Financial.